ray-project/ray/doc/source/serve/performance.md

 When a request arrives, Serve puts the request in a queue.
 This queue buffers the requests to form a batch.
 The deployment picks up the batch and evaluates it.
 After the evaluation, the resulting batch will be split up, and each response is returned individually.

 ### Enable batching for your deployment
 You can enable batching by using the {mod}`ray.serve.batch` decorator.
-Let's take a look at a simple example by modifying the `MyModel` class to accept a batch.
+Let's take a look at a simple example by modifying the `Model` class to accept a batch.
 ```{literalinclude} doc_code/batching_guide.py
 ---
 start-after: __single_sample_begin__